 We've got queer theatre festivals, gay movies festivals, and let's not forget the annual Pride parades.
 Yep, us homosexuals can't get enough of our festivals.
 And why not, we deserve it!

 The queer tango festival is all the rage in Buenos Aires.
 Yet, did you know that other cities have their own tango-centric celebrations?
-The Queer Tango Project website has the most comprehensive list of all the queer tango festivals taking place around the world.
 Some of our favourite ones include:

 Queer Tango Festival in Buenos Aires, Argentina (November)